Also Known as

 · Pine nuts are a great addition to cooked spinach.

 · Spinach salads are a classic easy and delicious meal or side dish.
-How to Store

 Store fresh spinach loosely packed in a plastic bag in the refrigerator crisper where it will keep fresh for about five days.
 Do not wash it before storing as the moisture will cause it to spoil.
 Avoid storing cooked spinach as it will not keep very well.
-Health Benefits

 · Spinach is an excellent source of vitamin K, vitamin A, manganese, folate, magnesium, iron, vitamin C, vitamin B2, calcium, potassium, and vitamin B6.

 · It is a very good source of dietary fiber, copper, protein, phosphorous, zinc and vitamin E.

 · In addition, it is a good source of omega-3 fatty acids, niacin and selenium.